JAMSUPREME/tf-multi-account/README.md

 - The TF recipes will be less redundant:
   - No need to duplicate the code pipeline in every environment.
 Infra can set up all the necessary CI/CD and have awareness of touch points in the app infrastructure (s3 bucket, lambda, or whatever is desired)
   - One place for managing the code promotion across envs

+## Where does my TF code go?

+Thoughts:
+- If an app needs to build differently, is it sufficient that it gets its own buildspec?
+Or would we need further customization?
+- What belongs in "infrastructure" vs. "application" ?
+  - Infrastructure is a standalone account, so it would be responsible for provisioning cross-app shared infrastructure
+  - A separate repo would be required for init infrastructure (VPC, etc.)
+  - Perhaps better to have a shared infrastructure repo and omit the account?

 ## Workflow